DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Experiments

 We optimize the learning rate ($\eta$) and regularization weight ($\beta$) via a log-uniform random search with Ray Tune \citep{liaw2018tune}, sampling $\eta$ from $10^{-5.5}$–$10^{-4}$ and $\beta$ from $10^{-5.5}$–$10^{-3.5}$.
 We set top \textit{t}\% to 0.02, the patch size to $w=h=256$, and the number of patches (\textit{K}) to 6.
 During training, we compose each batch using benign, malignant, and negative samples in a 1:1:2 ratio to ensure consistent class representation; the batch size is set to 8.

 We train the models for 50 epochs, except for the domain-adversarial training, which is trained for 150 epochs.
+We do not use learning rate scheduler.
 The model that achieved the highest Precision-Recall Area Under Curve (PR-AUC) score on the malignant class is selected to evaluate the classification performance.

 We conducted all experiments on two NVIDIA GeForce RTX 3090, 24 GB GPUs.
 Additionally, for evaluations requiring a batch size of 64, NVIDIA A100 GPUs were used.